 We all need some fat in our diet.
 But too much of a particular kind of fat – saturated fat – can raise our cholesterol, which increases the risk of heart disease.
 It's important to cut down on fat and choose foods that contain unsaturated fat.

-Eating too much fat can also make us more likely to put on weight, because foods that are high in fat are high in energy (calories) too.
+Eating too much fat can also make us more likely to put on weight, because foods that are high in fat are high in energy too, which is measured in kilojoules (kJ) or calories (kcal).
 Being overweight raises our risk of serious health problems, such as type 2 diabetes and high blood pressure, as well as coronary heart disease.

 But this doesn’t mean that all fat is bad.
 We need some fat in our diet because it helps the body absorb certain nutrients.
 Fat is a source of energy as well as some vitamins (such as vitamins A and D), and provides essential fatty acids that the body can’t make itself.